Dynamoid/dynamoid/doc/transactions.md

 ##### Find a model

-The `#find` action can load single model or multiple ones.
-Different model classes can be mixed in the same transactions.
-Result is returned as a plain list of all the found models.
+The `#find` action can load a single model or multiple ones.
+Different model classes can be mixed in the same transaction.
+The result is returned as a plain list of all the found models.
 The order is preserved.

 ```ruby